-(1) When an application for a doctorate has been submitted, the Centre of Advanced Study and Research checks that the documentation is complete.
-If the admission of the doctorate is in the cases of § 4 paragraphs 2 to 5 under the condition that the structured doctorate training or the additionally agreed study courses are to be accomplished, the Centre of Advanced Study and Research and, if necessary, the Dean will check the fulfilment of the condition.

-(2) After this assessment, the Dean takes the request to the following Faculty Board meeting.
+- (1) When an application for a doctorate has been submitted, the Centre for Advanced Studies and Research checks that the documentation is complete.
+If the admission of the doctorate was subject to one or more conditions, the Centre for Advanced Studies and Research and, if necessary, the Dean will check the fulfilment of the condition. - (2) After this assessment, the Dean takes the request to the following Faculty Board meeting.
 The Faculty Board opens the procedure with a formal resolution or rejects the application.
-If the application is accepted, two reviewers and a Doctorate Board must be appointed.
+If the application is accepted, at least two reviewers and a Doctorate Board must be appointed.
 The Faculty Board can in addition request further postdoctoral scientists to submit a review.
 If the supervisor is not a university lecturer, he should be asked for a review.
 The Doctorate Board can be appointed at a later date but at the latest after submission of the reviewers' reports.
 If substitution of the viva has been applied for then a decision must be taken on the acceptance of the alternative qualifications.
 Otherwise the major and minor subjects of the viva must be determined and the examiners for the viva be named.

-(3) The opening of the doctorate procedure should not proceed:

-- 1. if the doctorate application is incomplete and, despite requests, the documents are not completed, - 2. if in the cases of § 4 paragraphs 2 to 3 the structured doctorate training is not carried out or no further proof of qualification to undertake a thesis is provided, - 3. if in the case of a cooperative doctorate procedure the agreed additional study qualifications are not completed, or

-4. if in the case of § 4 paragraph 5 the defined courses have not been rendered.

-(4) The applicant is informed in writing by the Dean within two weeks of the decision-making of the Faculty Board.
-At the same time the assessment is initiated.

-(5) If the Faculty Board rejects an application for a doctorate, the Dean must notify the applicant in writing of the reasons for the rejection within one month of the decision.
+- (3) The opening of the doctorate procedure should not proceed: - 1. if the doctorate application is incomplete and, despite requests, the documents are not completed, - 2. if any conditions for further studies and examinations are not fulfilled, or the required conditions have not been met. - (4) The applicant has to be informed about the opening of the doctorate procedure in writing by the Dean within two weeks of the decision-making of the Faculty Board.
+At the same time the assessment has to be initiated. - (5) If the Faculty Board rejects an application for a doctorate, the Dean must notify the applicant in writing of the reasons for the rejection within one month of the decision.
 The notification must be accompanied by an explanation of the applicant's right of appeal.